-- 6.05 Emergency Permit Duration: Emergency Permits shall not exceed ninety (90) days in duration. - 6.06 Public Notice: All Emergency Permits will be accompanied by a public notice published in a local newspaper of largest regional circulation.
-The responsible party will write that notice in a block ad format and be responsible for its publication.
-A final copy of the public notice must be submitted and approved by the Department prior to publication.
-The notice must be published within ten (10) days of the release.
+I. Emergency Permit Requirements: All Emergency Permits will be accompanied by a public notice published in a local newspaper of largest regional circulation.
+The Responsible Party will write that notice in a block ad format and be responsible for its publication.
+A final copy of the public notice shall be submitted and approved by the Department prior to publication.
+The notice shall be published within ten (10) days of the Release.